kristileka/currency-converter/README.md

 Postgres password: ecb
 ```

 Then simply start the spring boot application by running it on any IDE or running:

 ```
 gradlew bootRun
 ```

+## Postman

+In the project directory there is a [Postman Collection](ecb-currency.postman_collection.json) which you can import
+directly into postman
+in order to get all the APIs registered and run from there.
+The collection is simple with no environments or any
+variables.
+There are just 4 requests to do all the currency operations